AbdurahmanHaydar/medicalDataDjango/README.md

 ## Running Tests

-To run tests with pytest, use the following command:
+To run tests with pytest, use the following commands:

-pytest
+$export DJANGO_SETTINGS_MODULE=medidata.settings

+$pytest

 ## Additional Notes